Detecting Basement Mold

 Walls and Ceilings in Finished Basements

-Finished walls, particularly near the concrete floor, are also cooled by heat loss to the foundation, and they too can become colonized.
+Finished walls, particularly near the concrete floor, are also cooled by heat loss to the foundation, and they too can become colonized with basement mold.
 Microfungi can grow on dust, often in an unseen film on basement wall paneling and the unfinished surfaces of wooden furniture, and hidden in cushions (especially where food was spilled), upholstery, and carpeting.
 And if the relative humidity is high, white acoustical ceiling tiles can occasionally be covered with barely visible mold colonies.
 When this happens, as with any unseen fungal growth, the room can have a ubiquitous musty smell, even when the area looks clean.